-Hall D will provide signals to the accelerator FSD which will be used to inhibit the transport of beam to the tagger hall.
+Hall D will provide signals to the accelerator FSD that will be used to inhibit the transport of beam to the tagger hall.
 In the event of equipment failure or large backgrounds, Hall D can inhibit the transport of the electron beam to the tagger hall.
-A beam shutter will be provided in the beam transport region which is described in the accelerator design solution document for safety systems [7].
+A beam shutter will be provided in the beam transport region, which is described in the accelerator design solution document for safety systems [5].
+(What is this shutter?
+I am unable to locate the source document...)

-12. Personnel protection systems (PPS):
+12. Personnel safety systems (PSS):

-Two parts of the Hall D provided equipment are integrated into the CEBAF PPS [7].
+Two parts of the Hall D provided equipment are integrated into the CEBAF PSS [5].

-A Beam Transport Monitor (BTM) provided by the Accelerator System Groups will continuously monitor the currents in the magnets which steer the beam into the tagger hall and the tagger magnet energy setting.
-The currents in these magnets are compared and if the currents deviate from the combination needed to transport the beam to the hall and beam dump then the beam will be dumped.
+A Beam Transport Monitor (BTM) provided by the Accelerator System Groups will continuously monitor the currents in the magnets, which steer the beam into the tagger hall, and the tagger magnet current read back.
+The currents in these magnets are compared and if they deviate from the combination needed to transport the beam to the hall and beam dump then the beam will be dumped.
 The currents in each magnet will be measured with a 3-fold redundancy.
 To implement this system, the tagger magnet will be controlled by accelerator operations.

 In the event there is a failure in the above active system, a passive fail-safe system is foreseen that makes it impossible for the electron beam to be transported to Hall D. Hall D will provide and install a permanent dipole magnet with an integrated field strength of 0.822 Tm in the photon beam line at about 2030-NS.
-This magnet was constructed at Fermi National Laboratory and is of type PDV.
+This magnet was constructed at Fermi National Laboratory and is of type PDV [8].
 The dipole gap is such that a 1 1⁄2 by 3 1⁄2 elliptical beam pipe fits down the bore.
 The magnet iron is 145" long.
-This magnet will be mounted downstream of the tagger magnet and forms part of the personnel protection system.
+This magnet will be mounted downstream of the tagger magnet and forms part of the personnel safety system.
 It has sufficient strength to insure that the 12 GeV beam cannot be transported into Hall D. Any electron beam passing through the dipole will be steered down toward the floor of the tagger cave.

 The permanent magnet dipole has no active components.
-The exact position of the magnet in the hall has been agreed upon by Hall D and the accelerator system groups [5].
-Accelerator system groups will inspect magnet installation for polarity to ensure the electron beam passing through this dipole will steer down toward the floor of the tagger cave [5].
+The exact position of the magnet in the hall has been agreed upon by Hall D and the accelerator system groups [3].
+Accelerator system groups will inspect magnet installation for polarity to ensure the electron beam passing through this dipole will steer down toward the floor of the tagger cave [3].

-In addition to the above the accelerator system groups will provide and install ion chambers in the hall along the East wall to detect transient beam loss associated with failed optics.
+In addition to the above the accelerator system groups will provide and install ion chambers in the Tagger hall along the East wall to detect transient beam loss associated with failed optics.